na-na-hi/renget/archive/characterprovider.md

 ######
 - - -
 ##### Top P and Top K
 **Top-k Sampling:** When generating text, the AI model scores each possible next word, and these scores are turned into probabilities.
 With Top-k sampling, the model picks the 'k' tokens with the highest scores and disregards the rest.
-The next token is then randomly sampled from these top 'k' tokens.
+The next token is randomly sampled from these top 'k' tokens.
 A smaller 'k' value makes the model more deterministic and focused, while a larger 'k' value makes it more diverse and random.

 > **Example:** If `Top-K` is set to 3, you're "telling" the AI to consider only the top 3 tokens (words) while generating its response and ignore all others.

-**Top-p Sampling (also known as Nucleus Sampling):** Instead of picking the top 'k' tokens, Top-p sampling chooses the smallest set of tokens whose cumulative probability exceeds the value 'p'.
-This means the model could potentially consider a large number of tokens (if their probabilities are all low) or a small number of tokens (if one or a few have very high probabilities).
+**Top-p Sampling (Nucleus Sampling):** Instead of picking the top 'k' tokens, Top-p sampling chooses the smallest set of tokens whose cumulative probability exceeds the value 'p.'
+This means the model could consider a large number of tokens (if their probabilities are all low) or a small number of tokens (if one or a few have very high possibilities).
 This makes Top-p sampling more adaptive than Top-k sampling.

-> **Example:** If `Top-P` is set to 0.75, you're "telling" the AI to consider only the top tokens (words) which probabilities add up to 75% while generating its response and ignore all others.
+> **Example:** If `Top-P` is set to 0.75, you're "telling" the AI to consider only the top tokens (words) whose probabilities add up to 75% while generating its response and ignore all others.

-The key difference is that Top-k sampling decides how many options to consider based on the tokens' rankings, regardless of their probabilities, while Top-p sampling decides based on cumulative probability, without considering the number of tokens involved.
+The critical difference is that Top-k sampling decides how many options to consider based on the tokens' rankings, regardless of their probabilities.
+In contrast, Top-p sampling decides based on cumulative probability without considering the number of tokens involved.
 ######
 - - -
 ##### Top P and Temperature Differences
 Imagine a pot of water simmering on a stove.
 The heat of the stove represents the `Temperature` in our AI model:

-**Low Temperature:** At low heat (low `Temperature`, say 0.2), only a few bubbles come to the surface - these are like the most probable words that the model will choose.
-The responses are consistent and predictable, but might lack diversity.
-The model is careful and focused in its choice, preferring to stick to the words it's most certain about.
+**Low Temperature:** At low heat (low `Temperature,` say 0.2), only a few bubbles come to the surface - these are the most probable words the model will choose.
+The responses are consistent and predictable but might lack diversity.
+The model is careful and focused in its choice, preferring to stick to the words it's most confident about.

 > **Example:** The cat is on a... [roof(50%); chair(20%); lap(15%); pineapple(10%); moon(4.9%); <p style="color:green">(0.1%)]
 > Certain words are more likely to be chosen.
 The continuation will likely be ...roof or ...chair.
-But other tokens still have a probability to be chosen.
+But other tokens still have a probability of being chosen.

-**High Temperature:** As you turn up the heat (increase the `Temperature`, say to 0.8), more bubbles form and rise to the surface.
-These are like a wider range of tokens that the model might pick.
-The responses become more diverse and creative, but might stray from the most probable or expected phrases.
-The model becomes more daring and less focused, exploring a wider selection of words.
-With high temperature the AI output starts "boiling", random words start popping up in messages.
+**High Temperature:** As you turn up the heat (increase the `Temperature,` say to 0.8), more bubbles form and rise to the surface.
+These are like a broader range of tokens that the model might pick.
+The responses become more diverse and creative but might stray from the most probable or expected phrases.
+The model becomes more daring and less focused, exploring a more comprehensive selection of words.
+With high Temperatures, the AI output starts "boiling," and random words start popping up in messages.

 > **Example:** The cat is on a... [roof(30%); chair(20%); lap(20%); pineapple(17%); moon(10%); <p style="color:green">(3%)]
 > Each token now has a more equal chance to be chosen.
-That's why you may start getting weird results on very high `Temperatures`.
+That's why you may get weird results in very high `Temperatures.`

-Alright, now let's try a different analogy for `Top-P`.
-Instead of boiling water, let's think of the AI model as a lottery machine:
+Alright, now let's try a different analogy for `Top-P.` Instead of boiling water, let's think of the AI model as a lottery machine:

-**High Top-P:** The `Top-p` sampling is like a filter or a gatekeeper at the exit of the machine.
+**High Top-P:** The `Top-p` sampling is like a filter or a gatekeeper at the machine's exit.
 With a high `Top-p` value (say 0.99), the gatekeeper is lenient, allowing many balls (words) of different probabilities to exit the machine.
-This means the model considers a wider set of words for its response, adding to the diversity.
+This means the model considers a broader set of words for its response, adding to the diversity.

 > **Example:** The cat is on a... [roof(50%); chair(20%); lap(15%); pineapple(10%); moon(4.9=>5%); ~~<p style="color:green">(0.1%=>0%)~~]
-> Tokens with the probability less than 1-0,99 (0,01 or 1%) will never be chosen.
+> Tokens with a probability less than 1-0,99 (0,01 or 1%) will never be chosen.

 **Low Top-P:**  With a low `Top-p` value, the gatekeeper is strict, allowing only a few balls with the highest probabilities to exit.
 This constrains the model to only consider the most probable words.

 > **Example:** The cat is on a... [roof(50%=>100%); ~~chair(20%=>0%); lap(15%=>0%); pineapple(10%=>0%); moon(4.9%=>0%); <p style="color:green">(0.1%=>0%)~~]
-> Tokens with the probability less than 1-0,5 (0,5 or 50%) will never be chosen.
+> Tokens with a probability less than 1-0,5 (0,5 or 50%) will never be chosen.

 OpenAI recommends only altering either Temperature or `Top P` from the default.
-Either you change `Temperature` and leave `Top P` = 1 or you change `Top P` and leave `Temperature` = 1.
-But it's for dummies, we're smarties now!
+Either change `Temperature` and leave `Top P` = 1, or change `Top P` and leave `Temperature` = 1.
+But it's for dummies; we're smarties now!

 > **Recommendation:**
-> Actually you'd better try combining them.
-If you use high `Temperature`, you'd certainly want to exclude tokens with superlow-chance from occurring in the AI output.
-This will keep AI creative while not allowing it to generate nonsense; stuff like random symbols and words that certainly wouldn't naturally occur.
-Something like `Top-P` = 0.75-0.95 will do for high `Temperatures` (Remember on high `Temperatures` probabilities like 0.1% may become 1%, and 1% may become 10%, so you'll need a low enough `Top-P` value to cut them off).
-In result you will get both logical and diverse output.
+> Actually, you'd better try combining them.
+If you use high `Temperature,` you'd certainly want to exclude tokens with superlow-chance from occurring in the AI output.
+This will keep AI creative while preventing it from generating nonsense, like random symbols and words that certainly wouldn't naturally occur.
+Something like `Top-P` = 0.75-0.95 will do for high `Temperatures` (Remember, on high `Temperatures` probabilities like 0.1% may become 1%, and 1% may become 10%, so you'll need a low enough `Top-P` value to cut them off).
+As a result, you will get both logical and diverse output.
 ######
 - - -
-##### Frequency Penalty and Presense Penalty
+##### Frequency Penalty and Presence Penalty
 `Frequency Penalty (fp)` and `Presence Penalty (pp)` are parameters used to fine-tune the generated outputs of the AI.

 **Frequency Penalty:** This parameter discourages the model from using common or FREQUENT tokens.
-A higher `fp` value (like 1.0) would cause the model to avoid using common words and phrases, leading to more novel and unique responses.
+A higher `fp` value (1.0) would cause the model to avoid using common words and phrases, leading to more novel and unique responses.
 Conversely, a lower `fp` value (like 0.0) wouldn't penalize the usage of frequent tokens, and therefore, the generated responses would include more common words and phrases.

 **Presence Penalty:** This parameter discourages the model from using tokens that have ALREADY BEEN USED in the current conversation or context.
 A higher `pp` value (like 1.0) ensures that the AI tries not to repeat words and phrases already present in the text, which promotes more diverse and varied responses.
 A lower `pp` value (like 0.0) doesn't discourage word repetition, so the generated responses may contain more repeated words and phrases from the prior text.